toanpn/ai-agent-platform/docs/tech_specs/integration_tech_spec.md

 ## 6. Frontend Implementation Guide

-This section provides guidance on where and how the API calls should be implemented within the `chatbot-ui-ng` Angular application, based on its existing architecture.
+This section provides guidance on where and how the API calls should be implemented within the `frontend` Angular application, based on its existing architecture.

 ### 6.1.
 Authentication (`/api/auth`)